arifgarayev/Random/README.md

 ## License

-This repository is licensed under the MIT License - see the [LICENSE](https://mit-license.org/) file for details.
+This repository is licensed under the MIT License - see the [MIT License](https://mit-license.org/) file for details.

 ---